What Are the Best States to Form an LLC? (Our Top Picks!)

 What Are the Worst States to Form an LLC?

-The worst states to form an LLC are New Jersey, California, New York, Connecticut, Minnesota, Ohio, Maryland.
+The worst states to form an LLC are New Jersey, California, New York, Connecticut, Minnesota, Ohio, and Maryland.

 These states have complex registration procedures and high filing fees.
 Additionally, these states are notorious for their high taxes and restrictive business regulations.

-To answer this question, you have to look at each state's corporate income tax laws.
+You must look at each state's corporate income tax laws.
 Some states do not require a foreign LLC to file a return because the company has no state income, while others allow a deduction for all expenses in another state.